yucheol-choi/awesome-quantum-compiler/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yucheol-choi/)

 ### Description
 As a student researching quantum compilers, I curate influential papers from top conferences and journals.
-I hope this collection supports your work as much as it supports mine.
-Let’s make a positive impact - [Good together](https://youtu.be/E2vTXwQX1pE?si=14Vo7w75aTxBKI2k)🙂
+I hope this collection supports your work as much as it supports mine.🙂

 ## Table of Contents